Drink-Driving in Sweden

 The devices are employed within commercial transport on a voluntary basis.
 Many municipalities began having alcohol interlocks fitted in their own fleets.

 The ‘Day of Traffic Sobriety’ is organised by MHF every year in May with demonstrations for sober traffic in many places across the country.
 The car testing stations distribute brochures to all customers and the police carry out extra sobriety tests.
 MHF also usually get to be part of morning TV news where traffic accident victims are also included.
-See a few by clicking here:
+See one by clicking here: